amoltathe/shopping-cart-app/README.md

 </pre>
 # Project Details
 <pre>
-“This project is a Java 21-based Shopping Cart system designed using Clean Architecture and SOLID principles.
+This project is a Java 21-based Shopping Cart system designed using Clean Architecture and SOLID principles.

 At the top, I have a ProductLoader which loads product data from remote JSON sources using a ProductDataSource abstraction.
 This allows me to switch between HTTP, file, or mock implementations without changing core logic.